Rose Milkweed Marsh Milkweed

 email questions, comments, and orders to firstname.lastname@example.org

-please contact us by email with your address & zip code for shipping charges on potted plants
+please contact us by email with your address and number of plants for shipping charges on potted plants

-We accept payment by check or money order & through the PayPal website
+We accept payment by check or money order and through the PayPal website

 | Asclepias incarnata